Looking for last minute ideas for a Light Party? Here are 30 tried & tested crafts & games for kids of all ages to enjoy!

 :: Design Your Own Pumpkin

-Offer paint, biodegradable glitter, feathers, buttons, tissue paper etc & let the children get creative.
-For older kids (& better for limited numbers with adult supervision) offer alternative pumpkin carving, creating hearts, stars, crosses, & positive images instead of scary faces.
+Offer paint, eco-friendly biodegradable glitter, feathers, buttons, tissue paper etc & let the children get creative.
+For older kids (& better for limited numbers with adult supervision) you could do alternative pumpkin carving, creating hearts, stars, crosses, positive images instead of scarey faces.

 Bible verse to go with craft: “I am .
 Whoever follows me will never walk in darkness, but will have life."
 John 8:12